 Use pest control

-Always maintain your surroundings and keep it clean in every season.
+Always maintain your surroundings and keep them clean in every season.
 Inspect your home periodically to ensure that the structure is sealed and secure.
 If you live in an apartment, ask for the building manager’s help if you think that a professional pest control expert should be consulted.

 Sources: How to keep creatures and critters out of your home as it gets colder, RJ Skinner, CBC Life; Rats and mice, Canada.ca; and Common pests that invade the home during the winter season, Pest World.org.
 Accessed November 5, 2018.